 Introduce yourself, whether in a professional capacity or a casual one, is vital to how people will perceive you for the following interactions that take place.
-It is essential to create a near-accurate image of yourself in their mind that they feel comfortable and courteous while interacting with you and yet considering that you know what you do.
+It is essential to create a near-accurate image of yourself in their mind that they feel comfortable and courteous while interacting with you and yet consider that you know what you do.

 A few situations where you are required to introduce yourself are:

 - Meeting somebody new in a professional or casual gathering

 Traditionally and quite successfully, the professional self-introduction requires your name (who you are), your occupation (what you do) or what you intend to be if you are not working right now, and lastly, some facts that will create an excellent impression on the person you are interacting with (what others need to know about you).

 Try to cover what others need to know about you by wrapping them up in these three cues.

 First Impression Is The Last Impression